finn-no/capturandro/README.md

 capturandro.importImageFromGallery()
 ```

+### Send/share intents
-Capturandro supports send intents, meaning that apps (e.g. Gallery) can share images with your app.
+Capturandro supports send/share intents, meaning that apps (e.g. Gallery) can share images with your app.
 But, you will have to do some job in your own app to make it work.

 In your AndroidManifest.xml, add the following to the activity that you want to handle the send intent: